servo/pathfinder/README.md

 Check out the code and run `cargo build --release`.

 Try the demo with `cargo run --release --example lorem-ipsum -- resources/tests/nimbus-sans/NimbusSanL-Regu.ttf`.
+Use the mouse wheel or touchpad scrolling to move, and do the same while holding Alt or Option to zoom.

 As an alternative, debug builds (without the `--release`) build quickly and are typically fast, since most of the code runs on GPU.